Richard-D-5/finalproject/README.md

 ### Description

-This project is a social network SPA for nature lovers in Berlin.
-It is the first project I made using React.js, a framework that I love working with.
+This project is a social network SPA.
+It is the first project I made using React.js.

 Users can create an account and connect with other members directly by making friend connections or by chatting on the message board.